 Evaluate Your Customer Experience

 You also need to be thinking about external communication with customers and other stakeholders in your business.
-Think about your first contact with customers along multiple channels to ensure that you are creating the best customer experience possible and that messages are consistent across platforms, including telephone, web, chat and social media.
+Think about developing a strong omnichannel support system for your customers.
+Ensure that you are creating the best customer experience possible and that messages are consistent across platforms, including telephone, web, chat and social media.

 Ask a friend or outside professional to engage with the company through each of these channels.
 Compare your company’s performance and customer experience across them.